 Quagmire: Wow.
 They really made it through the whole season.
 Hey Peter, can I have my own series, now?
 Peter: Quagmire, you're a rapist.

 Cleveland's son starts playing guitar and singing a song in Spanish to his Mexican girlfriend, Cecilia, while Cleveland watches and jealously criticizes the situation under his breath:

-Cleveland: He does NOT speak Spanish.
-(Junior keeps singing) Cleveland: And he does NOT play guitar.
-(Junior keeps singing) Cleveland: It is UNREALISTIC for him to suddenly gain these abilities!
+Cleveland: Okay, he is not NOT fluent in Spanish.
+(Junior keeps singing) Cleveland: And he's NEVER played guitar.
+NEVER.
+(Junior keeps singing) Cleveland: (through gritted teeth) It is UNREALISTIC for him to suddenly gain these abilities!

 The Simpsons uses this trope quite often, though sometimes in more subtle ways:

 In the 1st Simpsons Clip show, Bart shakes a beer can in a paint shaker, which explodes (with a mushroom cloud) when Homer opens it, putting him in a coma.
 Grandpa explains that being in a coma, you relive past moments of your life, a lot like "one of those TV shows where they play clips from previous episodes."
 Here the authors acknowledge on their own behalf that a clip show is a lazy production with no new material.
 The episode is actually titled "So It's Come To This: A Simpsons Clip Show".